btford/sweet-observe/README.md

 # Sweet Observe
-Using [Sweet.js](http://sweetjs.org) macros to get change object change lists for methods inside of a prototype.
+Using [Sweet.js](http://sweetjs.org) macros to get object property change lists for methods inside of a prototype.

 ## Compile
 Must be compiled with SweetJS.
 Install via npm: